bhavanakv/js-boilerplate/README.md

 ## Automation Tool
 NPM scripts are used in this boilerplate, but Gulp is a good alternative. `npm-run-all` is used to run tasks parallely.

+## Transpiling
+Babel is used for transpiling.
+TypeScript and Elm are other alternatives.